This article outlines the procedure to configure and use Retention Reports in Gainsight PX.

 Advanced Filters in Retention Analysis

 Gainsight PX also allows you to compare two events, in a Retention Analysis report.
 The two events to be compared are known as the First Event and Return Event and these drop-down menus are located under the new Advanced section.
-These drop-down menus contain event types which can be used as filters.
+These drop-down menus contain event types that can be used as filters.

 - First Event: When you select an event type in this field, the report filters the number of Users or Accounts who have clicked the event type during a given time frame.
 The event types supported are features, custom events, page view events, session events, user attributes (sign up, custom attributes of multiple data types), account attributes ( create date, custom attributes of multiple date types).